jwhitham/serialtcp/README.md

     python serialtcp.py --client 192.168.0.1:22 /dev/ttyUSB0

 When both copies of the program are running, they will synchronise over the serial cable.
-Then, the first connection to port 1234 will be forwarded to 192.168.0.1:22.
+A connection to port 1234 will be forwarded across the serial cable to 192.168.0.1:22.

 Limitations
 ===========

 No security measures are implemented.
-Anyone can remotely connect to this service.
-By default the server port only binds to localhost interfaces.
+Anyone can remotely connect to this service, but by default, the server port only binds to localhost interfaces.

 Only one connection at once is supported.
-When the connection is terminated it waits for the next connect.
+When the connection is terminated it waits for the next connection.

 The protocol uses escape codes to represent events such as connection and disconnection, and therefore the connection works much like a TCP stream,